 Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
-Incorporate and cite two sources (overall, not two per question) to support your answers.
+Incorporate and cite two sources (one source per question) to support your answers.
 You must answer number 4.

 - 1. Name and explain ways the teacher can enhance student content knowledge by using multiple representations and explanations, scaffolding, or multiple intelligences theory. - 2.
 How can you integrate culturally relevant and meaningful content in a manner that engages students' application and increases conceptual understanding? - 3.
-How can you integrate culturally relevant and meaningful content in a manner that engages students' application and conceptual understanding? - 4.
+How can the teacher help students master the content in a way that addresses problems of bias, incorporates multiple perspectives, or incorporates individual learning preferences? - 4.
 Discuss your strengths (reinforcements) and weaknesses (refinements) in meeting this standard.